Sparse Interaction Neighborhood Selection for Markov Random Fields via Reversible Jump and Pseudoposteriors: Conclusion

-New methods for approximating the likelihood function (and the posterior distribution as a consequence) that can produce good approximations across the varying-dimension spaces, as an alternative to the pseudolikelihood would be an improvement on the proposed method.
-However, the biggest challenge to be addressed in a future work is the development of a constant free procedure for model selection that does not need the specification ad hoc of the penalty constant $\alpha$.
+For future directions, new methods for approximating the likelihood function (and the posterior distribution as a consequence) that can produce good approximations across the varying-dimension spaces, as an alternative to the pseudolikelihood would be an improvement on the proposed method.
+Additionally, conducting more detailed studies about the effects of the variance of the prior distribution of $\btheta$ on the resulting RPS distribution could improve its performance.

-The reproducible R language code is available as part of the R package \textbf{mrf2dbayes}, available in \url{https://github.com/Freguglia/mrf2dbayes}.
-It leverages the data structures provided by the \textbf{mrf2d} package \citep{freguglia2020inference} and extends it by introducing additional Bayesian analysis elements such as the likelihood approximation method (in this work, the pseudolikelihood) and Metropolis-Hastings algorithms.
-The source code used to reproduce the results in this work is available upon request.
+The reproducible R language code used to generate all the results in this work is available upon request.